Tiling dense hypergraphs: Applications

 The threshold for an almost perfect order-preserving $F$-tiling was established by Balogh, Li and Treglown~\cite{BLT22} for ($2$-uniform) graphs $F$.
-In a recent breakthrough, Freschi and Treglown~\cite{FT22} were able to determine $\th_1^{}(\otil_F)$ for all graphs $F$ (\cref{thm:freschi-treglown}).
-To state this result, we introduce some additional notation.\footnote{Our exposition differs slightly from the one of Freschi and Treglown.
+Recently, Freschi and Treglown~\cite{FT22} were able to determine $\th_1^{}(\otil_F)$ for all graphs $F$ (\cref{thm:freschi-treglown}).
+To state this result, we introduce some further notation.\footnote{Our exposition differs slightly from that of Freschi and Treglown.
 Instead of $\chi^<(F)$ and $\chi^<_{\crit}(F)$, they use the symbols $\chi_<(F)$ and $\chi_{\crit}^\ast(F)$, respectively.
-Moreover, $F$ is an ordered cone in our language if and only if $F$ does not have a `local barrier' in their language.} Let $F$ be an ordered graph on~${m}$ vertices.
-An \emph{interval $r$-colouring} of $F$ is a partition of $V(F)$ into $r$ intervals $V_1,\dots,V_r$ such that no two vertices belonging to the same interval are adjacent in $F$.
+Moreover, $F$ is an ordered cone in our terminology if and only if~$F$ does not have a `local barrier' in their terminology.} Let $F$ be an ordered graph on~${m}$ vertices.
+An \emph{interval $r$-colouring} of~$F$ is a partition of $V(F)$ into $r$ intervals $V_1,\dots,V_r$ such that no two vertices belonging to the same interval are adjacent in $F$.
 So each $V_i$ consists of consecutive integers.
 Moreover, we implicitly assume that the vertices in $V_i$ are smaller than those in $V_j$ whenever $i<j$.
 The \emph{interval chromatic number} $\chi^<(F)$ of an ordered graph $F$ is the least $r$ such that there exists an interval $r$-colouring of~$F$.